ivmarcos/react-to-pdf/README.md

    // default is Resolution.MEDIUM = 3, which should be enough, higher values
    // increases the image quality but also the size of the PDF, so be careful
    // using values higher than 10 when having multiple pages generated, it
-   // might cause the browser to crash or hang.
+   // might cause the page to crash or hang.
    resolution: Resolution.HIGH,
    page: {
       // margin is in MM, default is Margin.NONE = 0